The Secretary of State was asked—

 Just over a week ago, I visited the Buchenwald concentration camp in Germany where my children’s great grandfather was held by the Nazis after Kristallnacht.
 He was one of the lucky ones.
 He was able to leave Germany and be reunited with family, but millions of others were not so fortunate.
 The visit redoubled my determination to deliver the national holocaust memorial and learning centre.

 There is a duty on all of us across the House to stand up against antisemitism, racism and bigotry.
 Through initiatives such as the communities framework, which we have just published, we must stand up for our shared values of openness, understanding and decency.
-We reaffirm those values, as we mark the centenary of the Addison Act this month, with plans to end the practice of the segregation of social housing tenants through new guidance on development to prevent people being denied access to shared facilities such as playgrounds.
+We reaffirm those values, as we mark the centenary of the Addison Act this month, with plans to end the practice of the segregation of social housing tenants through new guidance on development to prevent people from being denied access to shared facilities such as playgrounds.
 I will continue to champion the values of fairness that underpin my work as Secretary of State.

 What steps is my right hon.
 Friend’s Department taking to ensure there is a co-ordinated cross-Government plan to make sure that areas with very significant housing growth, such as Corby and east Northamptonshire, receive the investment in infrastructure they need?